High-dose Chemotherapy and Stem Cell Transplantation

 While many cancers respond well to chemotherapy, some cancers—like those that have returned after treatment—require a higher dose of chemotherapy drugs.
 Because high-dose chemotherapy can be extremely damaging to your bone marrow, it can only be provided with a stem cell transplant (also called a bone marrow transplant).

-Why choose the UT Health San Antonio Cancer Center for high-dose chemotherapy and stem cell transplantation?
+Why choose the UT Health San Antonio MD Anderson Cancer Center for high-dose chemotherapy and stem cell transplantation?

 A stem cell transplant is a complex treatment that requires highly trained staff and specialized equipment.
 Our physicians in the Division of Hematology/Oncology specialize in this and other advanced treatments for: